T20X/notes/Algo.md

+# binary search

+the whole point is to track mid

 # dynamic programming

 the whole point about dynamic programming is about assuming that for optimal solution , sub-problems are not optimal.
 If you come to he contradiction that the whole solutino is not optimal than it proves that sub-problem are indeed optimal!
 It is called cut-and-pate argument.